Iran - Tips

 Agriculture: Principal products--wheat, rice, other grains, sugar

-fruits, nuts, cotton, dairy products,
+beets, fruits, nuts, cotton, dairy products,

 wool, caviar.
 Note: Iran is not